geeksforsocialchange/imok/docs/installation.md

 If you want admin notifications into a Telegram group then invite the bot into that group and then set the environment variable TELEGRAM_GROUP.
 You will still receive email notifications to NOTIFY_EMAIL as long as that is non-blank.

+The Telegram group name should be hard to guess so that the bot doesn't get invited into a group of the same name.

+Be careful about the security of the group because all alerts get sent there.

 ```shell
 dokku config:set imok TELEGRAM_GROUP="example-group"
 ```